 — cybersecurity (810 Berès)

-— information exchange with the ESRB and developing the relationship between the ESRB and the ESAs (177 Balz, Berès)
+— information and best practice exchange with the ESRB and the ESAs (177 Balz, Berès, 811 Berès et al)

 — retail financial services and consumer protection issues (178 Balz, Berès)

+— the application of the principle of proportionality.

 3. The Joint Committee shall have a dedicated staff provided by the ESAs that shall act as a secretariat.
 The Authority shall contribute adequate resources to administrative, infrastructure and operational expenses.

 4. In the event that a financial institution reaches across different sectors, the Joint Committee shall resolve disagreements in accordance with Article 56.